Chinchilla Care Information

 Housing / Cage Setup

-Temperature – Chinchillas prefer temperatures at or below 70 degrees, and require air-conditioning in the summer.
+Temperature – Chinchillas prefer temperatures at or below 72 degrees, and require air-conditioning in the summer.
 If they are kept in a room above 75 degrees, they can get heatstroke and die.
-Though air conditioning is required, please keep your chinchilla away from the direct flow of the air conditioner and away from drafts.
-Chinchillas are perfectly fine living in temperatures that we might find too cold – as long as the water in their water bottle is not frozen, they are fine with the cold temperature.
-Actually, they tend to be more active when it is colder.
+Please keep your chinchilla away from the direct flow of the air conditioner and away from drafts.
+Chinchillas are perfectly fine living in temperatures that we might find too cold – as long as the water in their water bottle is not frozen, they are perfectly happy.
+They often tend to be more active when it is colder.

 Bedding – Kiln dried pine or aspen bedding should be used in your chinchilla’s cage.
 Carefresh-type bedding can also be used, but only if your chinchilla does not eat this type of bedding (though most people choose to err on the side of caution and stay away from this type of bedding).
 Never use cedar bedding, as it is toxic and can eventually kill your chinchilla.
 Some, but not all, chinchillas can be litter trained to pee (but not poo) in a small litter box.
 In place of bedding, fleece liners may also be used, and need to be changed at least weekly, if not more often.

-Water Bottle – Chinchillas chew everything.
-That being said, some chinchillas are fine with plastic water bottles and do not chew them.
-If you have a plastic water bottle and your chinchilla chews through it, the next best thing is a glass water bottle.
-We sell Ryerson glass water bottles ($6) which your chinchilla will not be able to chew through.
-Also, you can find glass water bottles at pet stores – You can find the Lixit or All Living Things glass water bottle in the Bird section of pet stores, and SuperPet glass water bottles in the small animal section.
-A note of caution on the SuperPet glass water bottles – they are known to sometimes have problems with water flow.
+Water Bottle – Chinchillas chew everything, so it is often best to go with a glass water bottle.
+We sell Ryerson glass water bottles which your chinchilla will not be able to chew through.
+Also, you can find glass water bottles at pet stores – both in the small animal and bird sections.
+Be careful with getting a SuperPet glass water bottle – they are known to sometimes have problems with water flow.

-Food Bowl – Again, chinchillas chew everything, so please avoid using plastic food bowls.
-A heavy ceramic bowl or glass bowl is best, particularly one that cannot be easily knocked over.
+Food Bowl – Again, due to chewing, avoid using plastic food bowls.
+A heavy ceramic bowl or glass bowl is best, particularly one that cannot easily be knocked over.
 Another alternative may be a metal bowl – specifically, a coop cup.
 Coop cups attach to the side of your cage so that they remain in place and cannot be moved around by your chinchilla.

 Cage – Chinchillas need room to run, hop, and jump; they are not meant to be kept in an aquarium.
 The general rule of thumb is 2-4 square feet of cage space per chinchilla.
 The best cages are wire with no plastic, or a wire cage with a plastic base.
-Regarding the size of the cage, height is better than width.
-Chinchillas like to hop and jump, and the higher the cage is, the more they are able to do that and enjoy the space that you have provided for them.
+We prefer height to width, though be careful not to have large open spaces in the cage where the chinchilla could fall and hurt itself.

 Shelving is an important part of the cage.
 If you have/buy a cage with plastic shelves, we highly recommend that you replace them with wooden shelves.
-Shelves can be made out of pine or poplar lumber.
-Alternatively, we sell custom-sized pine shelves to fit the dimensions of your cage - see our "Supplies for Sale" page for details.
-Wire grid-type shelves are acceptable as well – though please be sure that the wire spacing is no larger than ½” x ½”, so that your chinchilla’s feet cannot fall through.
+Shelves can be made out of pine or poplar lumber (untreated).
+If you are not handy, we offer pine shelves for purchase.
+Wire grid-type shelves are acceptable as well – though please be sure that the wire spacing is small, so that your chinchilla’s feet cannot fall through.
 Also, with wire shelving, please be sure to provide your chinchilla with places to rest their feet, so that they are not sitting on wire all day.
 Some good places to rest include a ceramic tile, a hidey house, or even a piece of chin-safe wood placed on the wire shelf.

 Please note that chinchillas cannot be caged outdoors, during any portion of the year, due to their specific temperature requirements.
 In addition, chinchillas should not be kept in direct sunlight.

 Your chinchilla is either being fed Mazuri Chin Chow or Tradition Chin Chow (also known as Hubbard Life Chinchilla).
-We sell Mazuri at $1.25 per pound, or a 25 pound bag for $30.
-We sell Tradition at $0.75 per pound, or a 50 pound bag for $35.
+We sell Mazuri at $1.25 per pound or a 25 pound bag for $30.
+We sell Tradition at $1.00 per pound, or a 50 pound bag for $45.
 Please check with us to see which of these two your chinchilla is currently eating.
 Feel free to contact us if you would like to buy some; you are welcome to buy supplies from us at any time.

-Pellets – Mazuri and Tradition are some of the most highly recommended foods for chinchillas and will keep your chinchilla healthy for years to come.
-Another good brand is Oxbow, and can be found in many pet stores.
+Pellets – Mazuri and Tradition are two of the most commonly used chinchilla foods in the industry.
+Other quality brands include Oxbow Chinchilla, in the bag with the red stripe, and Science Selective Chinchilla – both can be found at many pet stores.
 These foods will keep your chinchilla healthy for years to come.
 Stay away from the Kaytee-brand food, or any of the pelleted feeds with snacks / goodies mixed in.
-These are basically “chinchilla junk food” and will shorten the life of your chinchilla, due to the sugar content in some of the “added extras.”
-If you are local and plan to continue using Mazuri or Tradition, you may want to consider purchasing food from us, it will save you money versus the pet store costs for food.
-Most pet store foods are about 3 pounds for $12, versus 3 pound here would be either $3.75 or $2.25 depending on what you are feeding.
+These are basically “chinchilla junk food” and will shorten the life of your chinchilla, due to the sugar content in many of the “added extras.”
+If you plan to continue using Mazuri or Tradition, you may want to consider purchasing food from us, it will save you money versus the pet store costs for food.
+Most pet store foods are about 3 pounds for $12, versus 3 pound here would be either $3.75 or $3.00, depending on what you are feeding.
 Pellets should be free-fed; that is, you should not restrict the amount your chinchilla eats.
 Put in more food than your chinchilla will eat so that the chinchilla can choose how much they want to eat.
 Chinchillas will not overeat.

 Water – The water in your chinchilla’s cage should be fresh and should be changed often to prevent bacteria build-up.
 The water bottle should be scrubbed clean at least once a week.

 You may have read somewhere that chinchillas like raisins.
 This isn’t wrong… it’s simply like saying that kids like fast food.
 They do – and it will shorten their lifespan.
 Raisins have a ton of natural sugar, that’s why they can be gooey and squishy.
 We never give raisins to our chinchillas.
-Chinchillas fed raisins can develop liver problems, kidney problems, or diabetes, due to the natural sugars in raisins, which build up in their body and do damage to their internal organs.
-Over time, this can be fatal, and chinchillas fed sugary snacks like raisins routinely tend to live to only 5-7 years of age (instead of the 15-20 that we’d like to see them live to).
+Chinchillas fed raisins can develop liver problems, kidney problems, and/or diabetes, due to the natural sugars which build up in their body and damage their internal organs.
+Over time, this will be fatal, and chinchillas fed sugary snacks like raisins routinely tend to live to only 5-7 years of age (instead of the 15-20 that we’d like to see them live to).

 Our treat of preference is cheerios, which can be given a few times a day.
-The cheerios given to the chinchilla must be plain cheerios -- no yogurt cheerios, flavored cheerios, or anything like that – just plain cheerios.
+These must be plain cheerios in the yellow box -- no yogurt cheerios, flavored cheerios, honey nut cheerios, or anything like that.
 Other healthy treats (after the age of 6 months) include rosehips, dried rosebuds, rolled oats (not the quick-cook kind, look for “old fashioned oats”), oat tops (also known as oat groats), plain shredded wheat (the cereal), apple/wood sticks, hibiscus petals, calendula petals, jasmine flowers, globe flowers, a variety of other dried flowers / herbs, or hanging chew toys.
 Several of these can be found at your local grocery store.
-We sell hanging chew toys ($3-8), goodie bags ($2), and many other healthy snacks such as rosehips and rosebuds.
-These items can all be purchased on adoption day, or through our webstore.
+We sell a variety of hanging chew toys, goodie bags, and dried flowers / herbs.

 Dust Baths – Your chinchilla needs weekly dust baths.
 Just like human hair that hasn’t been washed, chinchilla fur that hasn’t been dusted will get matted and greasy.
 Dust baths are typically given twice a week, though dust baths can be given more often if it is especially humid.
 Please do not over-dust your chinchilla, as too much dust can dry out your chinchilla’s skin.
 We sell chinchilla dust – specifically Blue Sparkle – at $1.25/lb.
 Chinchilla dust is also sold at pet stores, typically in a 2-3 pound container for around $10.
 Please do not buy chinchilla bath sand – this is considerably coarser than bath dust, and is too coarse for your chinchilla’s fur.